jahzielv/intro-to-go/slides.md

 ### Types

-Go is a _statically typed_ language.
-Unlike JavaScript, variables must have a specified type and cannot change once they have been declared.
-If there is a discrepancy in types, your program won't compile and you'll get an error.
+-   Go is a _statically typed_ language.

+    -   If there is a discrepancy in types, your program won't compile

 Let's talk about Go's built in types.